omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 #### Others

-* [[Fun|https://github.com/marcuswestin/fun/]] A programming language for realtime web applications - compiles to client-side and server-side JS
 * [[Emscripten|http://code.google.com/p/emscripten/]] LLVM to Javascript compiler
 * [[Objective J|http://en.wikipedia.org/wiki/Objective-J]] shares with JavaScript the same relationship that Objective-C has with the C programming language: that of being a strict, but small, superset.
 * [[Clamato|http://clamato.net/]] a Smalltalk dialect that is designed to operate within the JavaScript runtime.